Human Resources Policies

-College employees may not accept services or entertainment from vendors or potential vendors, other than acceptance of an occasional meal, tickets to a sporting or theater event, etc.
+College employees may not accept services or entertainment from vendors or potential vendors other than acceptance of an occasional meal, tickets to a sporting or theater event, etc.

 College employees may not solicit personal gifts, entertainment, or payment from a vendor, or potential vendor, regardless of the value of such gifts .

-If a College employee has a personal or business relationship with a vendor or potential vendor to the College, and the employee is in a position to influence the selection of the vendor, the employee must promptly disclose the relationship to his/her department manager or chair.
+If a College employee has a personal or business relationship with a vendor or potential vendor to the College, and the employee is in a position to influence the selection of the vendor, the employee must promptly disclose the relationship to their department manager or chair.

 Hiring/Supervising Family Members

-When in a position to hire a College employee, or recommend an employment candidate for hire, decisions are to be made based on the needs of the College and the qualifications of the candidate.
-In order to avoid a conflict of interest or the appearance of an impropriety, any offer of employment to a family member of a current employee must be approved in advance by: the Provost and Dean of the Faculty (for faculty appointments) or the Director, Human Resources (for professional staff appointments).
+When in a position to hire a College employee, or to recommend an employment candidate for hire, decisions are to be made based on the needs of the College and the qualifications of the candidate.
+In order to avoid a conflict of interest or the appearance of an impropriety, any offer of employment to a family member of a current employee must be approved in advance by the Provost and Dean of the Faculty (for faculty appointments) or the Associate Vice President for Human Resources (for professional staff appointments).
 College employees are not permitted to supervise, or be supervised by, a family member.
 If a member of the faculty or professional staff is in a position to supervise a family member, the College will take appropriate action, which may include transferring one individual at its discretion.
 For purposes of this policy, family members will generally include an employee's spouse or domestic partner, child, grandchild, father, mother, father-in-law, mother-in-law, sister, brother, sister-in-law, and brother-in-law.
 If a College employee supervises a family member not specifically listed here, the College reserves the right to transfer one family member if it determines, in its sole discretion, that a conflict of interest exists.

 In order to maintain a safe and respectful learning and working environment, faculty, professional staff, and students are expected to interact with each other in a professional and collegial manner.
-Romantic or sexual relationships or interactions between College employees and students, as well as supervisors and those they supervise, may negatively affect or compromise learning, department performance, and morale; create conflicts of interest; and may lead to claims of sexual harassment, abuse of power, or favoritism.
+Romantic or sexual relationships or interactions between College employees and students, as well as between supervisors and those they supervise, may negatively affect or compromise learning, department performance, and morale; create conflicts of interest; and may lead to claims of sexual harassment, abuse of power, or favoritism.
 Therefore, romantic or sexual relationships/interactions between College employees and students, and between supervisors and those they supervise, even when consensual, are not permitted. *